ExeClim/Isca/docs/source/modules/convection_simple_betts_miller.rst

 1. Perform a particle ascent to calculate the environmental vertical profiles of moisture and temperature, and convective available potential energy (CAPE) within a grid cell.

 2. Test if the convection scheme should trigger.
-The trigger is: :math:`CAPE>0`.
+The convection scheme will trigger when :math:`CAPE>0`.
+This means that if the grid point, as positive CAPE, then the convention scheme will try and rain.
+If the CAPE is negative, then a parcel will not be buoyant and so convection will not occur.
+The code will then move onto the next grid point.

 3. Calculate the temperature (:math:`T_{ref}`) and moisture reference profiles (:math:`q_{ref}`).
 Think of these profiles as the desirable parcel properties for the atmosphere to be stable (with respect to convection).